 - Portraits of us working together

 - dog. dog. and more dog photos.
 We really like our dog.

 Invest in yourself.
 Figure out what your budget is though.
-These photoshoot pictures are going to last quite a few years and they are complementary to our web design.
+I considered these photoshoot pictures to be an investment rather than merely an expense to be minimized, as they are going to last quite a few years and they are complementary to our web design.
 By the time we need a new website, we should have a new look and be ready to take some new headshots!
 Prices vary a lot for photoshoots.
-I honestly can’t talk prices since we traded our photos in exchange for some solid SEO advice.
-The person who took them is an amateur photographer right here in Montreal.

 A mood board is a collection of pictures, illustrations and colour palettes that reflect the ambience, the vibe of the result you want to achieve.
 Here’s how to get started with your very own moodboard: